-"Fifth Sense Partnership Programme"
+"Cadent and Fifth Sense Partnership Programme"

-Simon Hames March 2022
+"Simon Hames" March 2022

-Gas Network Vulnerability & Carbon Monoxide Allowance (VCMA) Governance Document - Project Eligibility Criteria ı oraeı to qualify as a VCMA project, a project must: /CMA Eligibility Criteria Criteria Satisfied (Yes/No) a) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes b) i.
+Gas Network Vulnerability & Carbon Monoxide Allowance (VCMA) Governance Document - Project Eligibility Criteria

+CMA r to qualify as a VCMA project, a project must: CIVIA Eligibility Criteria Criteria Satisfied (Yes/No) a) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes b) i.
 Provide support to consumers in vulnerable situations, and relate to energy safeguarding, or ii.
 Provide awareness on the dangers of CO, or Reduce the risk of harm caused by CO; Yes c) Have defined outcomes and the associated actions to achieve these; Yes d) Go beyond activities that are funded through other price control mechanism(s) or required through licence obligations; and No e) Not be delivered through other external funding sources directly accessed by a GDN, including through other government (national, devolved or local) funding.
-No oroject n order neet th to qualify as a VCMA project, unsafe pipework and essential gas appliance so e following criteria: ervicing, repair or replacement must a) A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; NA b) The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; NA c) Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or NA
+No orojec n orde r to qualify as a VCMA project, unsafe pipework and essential gas appliance se ne following criteria: ervicing, repair or replacement mus A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; NA a) NA a) b) The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and;